CLI Reference¶

 # 3. Query the data

-qpxc query \
+qpxc query sql \

---dataset ./output \
+--dataset-path ./output \

---output results.tsv
+--output results.csv

 # 4. Validate the dataset